 Actions to fortify our energy infrastructure

-- Permitting: Streamline permitting and create predictable timelines to provide confidence for investors and increase the amount of new infrastructure being built.
+- Infrastructure Permitting: Streamline energy project permitting and create predictable timelines to provide confidence for investors and increase the amount of new infrastructure being built.

 - Improvements in energy system coordination: Explore ways to reform the current gas transportation system to prioritize consistent fuel supplies for key generators and emphasize better coordination.